Samuel Harrison (minister)

-Samuel Harrison (1818 – August 11, 1900) was a black American abolitionist, former slave, preacher, and Army chaplain who operated largely in and around New England.
+Samuel Harrison (April 15, 1818 – August 11, 1900) was a black American abolitionist, former slave, preacher, and Army chaplain who operated largely in and around New England.
 He was a staunch writer and orator against slavery and racism, eventually convincing President Abraham Lincoln to enact equal pay for black chaplains.

 Birth and early life

-Samuel Harrison was born into slavery in 1818 in Philadelphia, Pennsylvania, and was freed along with his mother in 1821.
+Samuel Harrison was born into slavery on April 15th, 1818 in Philadelphia, Pennsylvania, and was freed along with his mother in 1821.
 As a young man he was an apprentice shoemaker for his uncle when he felt a call towards being a minister.
 He began his education at the Peterboro Manual Labor School in Peterboro, New York, but as it closed shortly after his arrival, at the suggestion of Gerrit Smith, the school's founder and patron, he moved to Western Reserve College and Preparatory School in Hudson, Ohio, where he studied from 1836 to 1839 and from which he graduated.
 During this time Harrison married his childhood sweetheart, Ellen Rhodes, and they later had 13 children.
 He was ordained and began work as the first minister of the 2nd Congregational Church of Pittsfield, Massachusetts.